tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Note: This is an update to TLS 1.2 so in practice many TLS 1.2 clients and servers will not behave as specified above.

+ServerHello signals a key change, so the client MUST check that the end of the ServerHello message aligns with a record boundary.

 ###  Hello Retry Request